kubermatic/docs/content/kubermatic/master/architecture/concept/kkp-concepts/resource-quotas/_index.en.md

 ### Some additional information

+{{% notice note %}}
+**Note:** If multiple nodes are created in the same time there is a possibility of a race happening and the quota being exceeded.
+As an example, there is a quota which CPU is filled 3/5, a user creates a cluster with 2 nodes, both using 2 CPU.
+There is a possibility of a race happening between calculating and adding the quota for the first machine and the second machine being created.
+So the end result could be that both nodes get created, and the quota ends up exceeded 7/5.
+This is planned to be fixed in the next KKP releases.
+{{% /notice %}}

 If the quota is exceeded, be it due to the quota being set on a project with active clusters, or due to a race, this feature will just block new Machines from being provisioned, it won't clean up/remove cluster resources to get below the quota.
 This is something that should be agreed upon between the KKP admin and users.